FreeApophis/TrueCrypt/Readme.txt

   The version of the kernel source code and its configuration must match the one under which you will be running TrueCrypt.
 Linux kernel sources are available at: http://kernel.org/pub/linux/kernel/

-- Linux kernel source code must be configured and all modules built (make config modules).

 Instructions for Building TrueCrypt for Linux: